 Ceramic water filters are a versatile method of water filtration that use natural media to eliminate bacteria and sediment from drinking water.
 Ceramic filters range from under-sink installations for point-of-use consumption to portable filters you can take on camping trips to stay hydrated on your adventures.
 Ceramic water filters are popular choices because of their affordability, longevity, and powerful filtration properties.

 Ceramic water filters are one of the oldest methods of water filtration on the market.
 In 1827, inventor and potter Henry Doulton discovered that filtering water through porous ceramic media would remove waterborne pathogens like cholera from drinking water.
 Commissioned by Queen Victoria, Doulton created a royal gravity-fed water filter that joined the elegance of hand-crafted pottery with his revolutionary water filtration technology.
 Ceramic water filters have been a staple of the water filter market ever since.

 What is a ceramic filtration system?

-A ceramic filtration system uses a ceramic filter as the heart of the filtration process.
-Ceramic filter systems can be a gravity-fed, under-counter, countertop, or in some applications, used for a whole house or light industrial processes.
+A ceramic filtration system uses a natural ceramic media as the heart of a water filtration process.
+The ceramic filter cartridge, often referred to as a ceramic filter candle, processes the water and removes contaminants through a network of pores.
+Ceramic filtration systems exist in a variety of applications.
+They can be gravity-fed, under-sink, countertop, or in some instances, used for a whole house or even light industrial processes.

 What does a ceramic filter remove?